Any room on your holiday to-do list for whipping up a few batches of candy? These are sure to please and a great gift idea, many are easy to make too!

 - Peppermint Popcorn: This gift idea that doesn’t cost much and is so easy to make.
 From Make It Do.

-- Peppermint Icicles: Recipe from Martha Stewart.
+- Peppermint Icicles: From Martha Stewart.

 - Buckeyes: Chocolate and peanut butter bonbons, famous especially in Ohio where they are dipped in a way to resemble the nut of the buckeye tree.
 From Smitten Kitchen.